Informfully/Documentation/docs/source/recommenders.rst

 2. In-processing Stage
 ----------------------

-Informfully Recommenders is an extension of `Cornac <https://github.com/PreferredAI/cornac>`_.
 It support all existing algorithms and offers three new families of recommenders:
 1) normative recommenders,
 2) random walks, and